The Sri Lanka Campaign is delighted to announce that we are expanding, and looking to hire our second member of staff.

 - Skills in graphic design, web editing and design (WordPress), or SEO

 - The ability to start work in September 2019

 How to Apply

-The deadline for applications is 11.30pm Tuesday 30 July 2019 (BST).
-Interviews are planned to be held in central London in mid-August and will involve a short written assessment and administrative test.
+The deadline for applications is 11.30pm Thursday 15th August 2019 (BST).
+Interviews are planned to be held in central London in early September and will involve a short written assessment and administrative test.
 Due to our limited organisational capacity, we regret that only those applicants who are shortlisted for interview will be contacted and offered feedback.